sduffy826/SparkiUsingClasses/readme.md

 ## To Do's
 - Check the methods added to ultrasonic, determine world to track obstacles... done for mapping
+- Update the determineWorld class to write obstacle information to serial so computer can keep track of map
 - Check legend abbreviations
 - Review this along with code and put in extra documentation where needed
 - Create a 'wander world' or explore world routine